ToshioCP/Gobject-tutorial/src/sec8.src.md

 - 9: TNumStr is a child object of TStr.
 It is a final type object.
-- 12-16: These three integers define the type of TNumStr string.
+- 12-16: These three enum data define the type of TNumStr string.
   - `t_none`: No string is stored or the string isn't a numeric string.
   - `t_int`: Integer
   - `t_double`: Double
-- 18-19: `t_num_str_is_numerc_string` returns the type of the string.
+- 19-20: `t_num_str_get_string_type` returns the type of the string TStrNum object has.
 The returned value is `t_none`, `t_int` or `t_double`.
-- 22-26: Setter and getter with TNumber object.
+- 23-31: Setter and getter from/to a TNumber object.
-- 28-29: `t_num_str_get_num_type` returns the type of the numeric string.
-- 31-42: Functions to create new TNumStr objects.
+- 34-38: Functions to create new TNumStr objects.

 ## C file